B4rtDC/MaxEntropyGraphs.jl/paper.md

 gradient-based alternatives are slower than `NuMeTriS`'s compiled solver, but the fixed point remains the fastest option overall (\autoref{fig:crwcm}).
-The comparison again doubles as a cross-package validation: both implementations converge to the same maximum-likelihood solution (identical binary Lagrange multipliers to $\sim\!10^{-5}$, with each implementation reproducing its constraint sequences at its own $10^{-8}$ solver tolerance), and, after aligning the deterministic counting conventions of the two packages, the empirical triadic motif counts agree exactly and the triadic fluxes to machine precision.
+The comparison again doubles as a cross-package validation: both implementations converge to the same maximum-likelihood solution.
+The binary Lagrange multipliers themselves are not comparable across the two packages, since they are defined only up to a global gauge (rescaling the out- and in-fitnesses by a reciprocal constant leaves every dyadic probability, and hence the likelihood, unchanged) and the two solvers settle in different gauges.
+The gauge-invariant dyadic connection probabilities, which are what the models actually predict, agree to
+$\sim\!10^{-8}$ on the *rhesus macaques* network.
+On the constraints, `NuMeTriS` reproduces its imposed sequences to $\sim\!10^{-8}$, in line with a solver tolerance that is set on the constraint residual itself, whereas `MaxEntropyGraphs.jl`'s default fixed-point tolerance is set on the parameter increment, so at its default of $10^{-8}$ it reproduces the binary sequences to
+$\sim\!10^{-7}$ but the weighted sequences of the two-step models only to
+$\sim\!10^{-5}$.
+Tightening that tolerance to $10^{-12}$ brings all sequences to
+$\sim\!10^{-9}$, confirming that the residual reflects the stopping rule rather than a different optimum.
+After aligning the deterministic counting conventions of the two packages, the empirical triadic motif counts agree exactly and the triadic fluxes to machine precision.
 Beyond parity, `MaxEntropyGraphs.jl` evaluates the *exact* expected motif and flux spectra under these models from the dyadic probabilities (within a dyad the two link directions are correlated, so these expectations cannot be formed from the expected adjacency matrix alone) and propagates the